henry2004y/FVMHD-Dante/README.md

 Note that moments instead of velocities are stored in state_GV.

 Currently there are bugs for the pressure equation.
+I don't understand why, but it seems that solving the pressure equation cannot get the correct answer for fluid shocks and density waves?

+Also, there are unknown issues causing worse accuracy compared with BATS-R-US.

 ### Prerequisites